About Class A recycled water

 Recycled Water Quality Management Plans (RWQMP)

-RWQMP is an important part of Health and Environment Management Plan (HEMP) to manage the quality of the Class A recycled water.
-Use RWQMP to assess system’s capability.
-The Department of Health and Human Services (DHHS)’s Guide for the completion of a recycled water quality management: for Class A water recycling schemes can help to develop and complete RWQMPs for EPA endorsement and approval.
+RWQMP is an important part of HEMP which details the management of health and environmental risk of recycled water schemes.
+RWQMP is used to define and assess a system’s capability to manage the quality of the recycled water.
+The Department of Health’s (DH) Guide for the completion of a recycled water quality management: for Class A water recycling schemes can help to develop and complete RWQMPs for EPA approval.

 Validating treatment process

-The DHHS’s Guidelines for validating treatment processes for pathogen reduction: supporting Class A recycled water schemes in Victoria describe evidence-based approach to validate the treatment process used in Class A schemes.
+The DH’s Guidelines for validating treatment processes for pathogen reduction: supporting Class A recycled water schemes in Victoria describe evidence-based approach to validate the treatment process used in Class A schemes.

-The validation requirements in the guidelines remain current and are to be used by proponents in preparing their RWQMP for submission to EPA for endorsement and approval.
+The validation requirements in the guidelines remain current and are to be used by proponents in preparing their RWQMP for submission to EPA for approval.